wendywarren/ac-type/_type-4/menu/deliverables.md

 #### File Organization

 As you work, keep your files organized in a project folder.
-You should have your main page layout file.
+You should have your main page-layout file.

 > You will always simply submit a packaged folder including a PDF file for all assignments.